ayush-yadavv/travel-concierge-multiagent-chatbot/readme.md

 ## Overview

 This Travel Agent redefines trip planning by simplifying the complexities of travel arrangements.
-Built using Vertex AI, Cloud Functions, and BigQuery, it offers a seamless, personalized travel experience while harnessing the power of generative AI to deliver smart recommendations.
+Built using Vertex AI, Cloud Functions, it offers a seamless, personalized travel experience while harnessing the power of generative AI to deliver smart recommendations.

 ## Problem Statement